rickhau/pycmd-collector/README.md

 pycmdCollector
 ===============

-pycmd-collector is a command line utility to dump all command line output to log files for further analysis.
+pycmdCollector is a command line utility to dump all command line output to log files for further analysis.
 It requires a command list receipe using 'csv' format to run this tool.

 ```bash